Minnesota museums, bookstores, restaurants all see spike in union organizing

 2023

-- First Ave: Workers across seven music venue locations unionized in November.
+- First Avenue: Workers across seven music venue locations unionized in November.

 - Minnesota Science Museum: Two hundred workers unionized after a vote that came after more than 100 workers were laid off during the pandemic.